iworks/og/readme.txt

 * Fixed `sprintf()` issue.
 Props for [John Glynn](https://www.linkedin.com/in/john-glynn-2a233426/)

 = 2.7.1 (2019-04-13) =
-* Added locale string into cache settings to be able handle languages.
+* Added locale string into cache settings to be able to handle languages.
 Props for [Oleksandr Omelchenko](https://wordpress.org/support/users/konusua/).
 * Added cache locale value inside the class object to.

 = 2.7.0 (2018-10-21) =